sezanzeb/input-remapper/README.md

 page](https://github.com/sezanzeb/input-remapper/releases) and manually
 install it.

-The above version may not have the latest bug fixes.
+Please note that the above version may not have the latest bug fixes.
 Use the following method to get the latest version:

 ```bash
 sudo apt install git python3-setuptools gettext